Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 <br>

 Consider writing tests that capture decisions you made when reviewing your observations and clarifying questions.
 For example, in the sample observations, we noted that from the rules and examples we know that either player could win, or there could be a tie – which could be a positive edge case.
-For code in a production environment, we would want to check all of these scenarios, but for a PSE, we can pick either player winning as our nominal test case and use the tie scenario as our positive edge case.
+For code in a production environment, we would want to check all of the possible scenarios, but for a PSE, we can pick either player winning with "rock", "paper", or "scissors" as our nominal test case and use one of the tie scenarios as a positive edge case.

 <br>